eternalmoon1234/eternalmoon1234/README.md

 <img src="./assets/banner.png" />

 Hey there!
-I'm **Gautam**, a 14-year-old software engineer who loves to work on exciting and impactful projects.
+I'm **Gautam**, a 14-year-old student, passionate about software engineering.

 I've been building my skills for multiple years now, with experience in various projects, including open source and companies.
 My main focus is full-stack engineering, primarily through React.js, TypeScript, Express.js, and PostgreSQL.
 I also have experience in mobile development, systems programming, DevOps, and cloud technologies.